-Mobility refers to the number of people who have changed addresses within the last year (2005-2006) or last 5 years (2001-2006) before the Census Day.
-It takes into account the level of in-migration, nature of the population (i.e. students), and cost of housing (Statistics Canada, 2010).
+Mobility refers to the number of people who have changed addresses within the last year (2005-2006) or last 5 years (2001-2006) before the Census Day (Statistics Canada, 2010, July 6).
+It takes into account the level of in-migration, nature of the population (i.e. students), and cost of housing (Statistics Canada, 2010, July 6).

 A more stable community with lower mobility may imply a closer social support network with higher social capital and consequent positive health effects.
+Renters tend to move more often than home owners, so with the highest percentage of owner occupied dwellings, CHA 3 has the most stable population within Vancouver.